Skip to main content

 Why we should talk about money with colleagues

-In today’s professional landscape, discussing money with colleagues can be a sensitive subject and, likely, your employer won’t like it.
+Discussing money with colleagues can be a sensitive subject and, likely, your employer won’t like it.
 However, open communication about salaries, benefits, and career advancement opportunities can lead to greater transparency and fairness in the workplace.
+Everyone wants to be compensated fairly for their work, and part of that is knowing that your pay aligns with what your colleagues and others in your industry make.

 Statistics Canada’s latest report highlights disparities in earnings among different demographic groups, emphasizing the importance of addressing intersectional gender wage gaps and advocating for equal pay for equal work.
 Women aged 20 to 54 make 12% less per hour, based on data from 2007 to 2022.
 Put another way, women make $0.88 for every dollar men earn.